Ahmad-Mukhtar-Bhatti/Cache-Middleware-for-Node/README.md

 - To cache data for GET requests, make sure to apply the cacheMiddleware as middleware on the route handlers where you want caching to occur. you will also be required to modify your API code to accommodate the `setCache` function, as done above.

-- For routes that use other HTTP methods (PUT, DELETE), you will just need to implement caching logic within the route handlers.

-- For PUT and GET (all) method, you won't require cache since these operations are done directly on the DataBase.

 ### Viewing Cached Keys